 A good faith affidavit letter is simply a letter to show that, in your opinion, and to the best of your knowledge, the applicant’s marriage has been entered into in ‘good faith’ and is genuine, not a bogus relationship for some other reason or gain.

-When you are asked to provide an affidavit letter testifying how well you understand a couple’s marriage, it can be daunting to know what to write.
-However as long as you are honest and add as much information as possible showing from your point of view, that this is indeed a committed relationship, then it is quite straightforward.
+Being asked to provide an affidavit letter testifying how well you understand a couple’s marriage can be daunting, however as long as you are honest and add as much information as possible showing from your point of view, that this is indeed a committed relationship, then it is quite straightforward.

 A marriage affidavit letter should contain the following: